 - Longer drying and curing time: It will probably take you 24-72 hours not to use the garage floor to give room for the epoxy to dry and harden.

-- Can yellow with UV exposure: Some epoxy that costs less and does not contain UV inhibitors may get a yellow hue after some time if they are exposed to direct sunlight.
+- Can yellow with UV exposure: Some epoxy that costs less and do not contain UV inhibitors may get a yellow hue after some time if they are exposed to direct sunlight.
 This problem will, however, be greatly reduced when one chooses a high-grade product.

 Polyaspartic vs. Epoxy: Which One is More Suitable?

-In terms of polyaspartic vs. epoxy garage floor coating, when the differences between the two types of garage floor coatings are compared directly based on factors such as durability, appearance, ease of application and cost, then it can be seen that epoxy has certain advantages over the other types.
+In terms of polyaspartic vs. epoxy garage floor coating, when the differences between the two types of garage floor coatings are compared directly based on factors such as durability, appearance, ease of application, and cost, then it can be seen that epoxy has certain advantages over the other types.

 Why Epoxy is the Better Investment

 Garage floor epoxy coating delivers practically the same protective, compelling features that polyaspartic does, but at a far lower cost.
-In many household garage environment requirements, epoxy suffices well enough to deliver the optimum of protection and performance.
+In many household garage environments, epoxy suffices well enough to deliver the optimum of protection and performance.
 One thing you must understand about epoxy is that it is more affordable compared to polyaspartic for a more beautiful and lasting garage floor.
-Epoxy is also appropriate for the homeowner with a desire to DIY since it is relatively easier to apply and it has a longer working time during the application of the coating.
+Epoxy is also appropriate for the homeowner with a desire to DIY since it is relatively easier to apply, and it has a longer working time during the application of the coating.

 Cost Comparison: Epoxy Wins in Affordability

-Regarding polyaspartic vs epoxy garage floor coating, the cost of a polyaspartic floor coating for an average-sized garage when done by experienced professionals costs between $7 and $12 per square foot.
+Regarding polyaspartic vs epoxy garage floor coating, the cost of a polyaspartic floor coating for an average-sized garage, when done by experienced professionals, costs between $7 and $12 per square foot.
 DIY epoxy kits, on the other hand, can be bought at a relatively low cost of roughly $0.50-2.00 per square foot.
 In fact, for a typical two-car garage that ranges from about 400 to 500 sq ft, going for epoxy will be cheaper by $1500 or more than polyaspartic.
 Notice that polyaspartic is costlier than epoxy, and even if you hire professionals to install the epoxy floor, you are likely to benefit.

 Materials and Tools Required